cisagov/ScubaGear/baselines/exo.md

 ### Policies

 #### MS.EXO.9.1v1
 Emails SHALL be filtered by the file types of included attachments.
-The selected filtering solution SHOULD offer services comparable to Microsoft Defenders Common Attachment Filter.
+The selected filtering solution SHOULD offer services comparable to Microsoft Defender's Common Attachment Filter.

 - _Rationale:_ Malicious attachments often take the form of click-to-run files.
 Sharing of high risk file types, when necessary, is better left to a means other